5 Ways to Rejuvenate and Brighten Dull Skin

 3. USE A BRIGHTENING SERUM

 Look for a face serum that contains brightening ingredients such as vitamin C and niacinamide – or better still, both!
-Use it daily before applying your moisturizer or face oil.
+Use it daily before applying your moisturizer or face oil to brighten dull skin.

 4. USE A FACE OIL DAILY

 The key to a glowing complexion is a healthy skin barrier.
 Emollients – such as the plant oils used in face oils – help to soften and smooth the skin barrier, keeping it well moisturized and in good condition.
 Most are also high in antioxidants and vitamin E which helps with skin brightening.

 5. EAT WELL, SLEEP WELL

 Eat foods high in antioxidants such as berries, citrus fruits, green leafy veggies, oily fish, and nuts to help improve your skin’s appearance.
 Avoid or limit caffeinated beverages with meals.
 Caffeine interferes with the body’s absorption of vitamins and minerals.
 Sleep is the skin’s restorative time when your skin cells repair themselves and regenerate, so make sure to get a full 7-8 hours.